alexandrov5433/MySchoolApp/README.md

 - run `npm install`.
 - run `ng serve`.

+Before running the application you should check the `restUrlBase` property located in (root)/src/environments/environment.development.ts.
+This variable determines the base of the URL for the requests to the MySchoolServer.
+The default is: `restUrlBase: 'http://localhost:3000'`.
+If you change the port on the server, for example, you must change this value accordingly.

 In order to use this application you must also install the [MySchoolServer](https://github.com/alexandrov5433/MySchoolServer).
 More on the server in the given repository.

 ## About